Essential tips for private tutors in the UK

 Many tutors will create a Tutoring Agreement to set out their terms.
 This can be given to new students at the outset, along with other documents such as a questionnaire to help with your initial assessment of the student.
 A sample Tutoring Agreement and Questionnaire can be found in our free Guide to Private Tutoring.

-Another strategy to reduce the number of cancellations or 'no shows' is to use a free online booking system such as 10to8.com.
-These systems are useful because they automatically send out emails and text reminders to clients to make sure they don't miss their lessons.
+Another useful tool is a free online booking system such as 10to8.com.
+These systems automatically send out emails and text reminders to clients to make sure they don't miss their lessons.

 Experienced tutors use a wide variety of strategies to ensure that they are paid in a fair and timely way.
 In practice, though, most tutors will show some flexibility in order to promote goodwill and nurture the relationship.
 Strategies include requiring: